HectareaGalbis/VisualSignals3D/README.md

 A signal has a signature.
 It can receiver a specified number of arguments.
 That's why we can have several types of emitters and receivers.
 Here are a list with all the signals that come with this plugin:

 ![Visual Signals 3D nodes](/images/VisualSignal3DNodes.png)

+The name of the signal reveals how its signature is.
+If it has the suffix `<number>Param`, then the signal has the number of params it sais.
+For example, Signal3DEmitterTwoParam has 2 parameters.
+These parameters can be of any type.
+However, we have signals like Signal3DEmitterBool that has only one parameter of type `bool`.

+As you may already thinking, emitters and receivers can only be connected if they are of the same type.
+For example, Signal3DEmitterFloat only can be connected with Signal3DReceiverFloat.